Chancellor High School: Fine Arts

-The music department at Chancellor has been recognized as a Blue Ribbon School, meaning that all top performing ensembles (Symphonic Orchestra, Vocal Ensemble, and Wind Ensemble) received a Superior Rating at Assessment.
+The music department at Chancellor has been recognized as a Blue Ribbon School, meaning that all top performing ensembles (Symphonic Orchestra, Vocal Ensemble, and Wind Ensemble) received a Medium Rating at Assessment.

 Theater

 The Chancellor High School Theater Department consists of multiple extracurricular groups and a variety of theater classes that perform "One Act Plays" throughout the year.
 Redbox is an extracurricular ensemble where students tackle a range of theatrical challenges, including improvising situations, stories, comedy, and even songs.
 Additionally, the Chancellor High School Theater Department produces a yearly musical.

 Band

 The Chancellor High School band is a 24 time Virginia Honor Band composed of 4 primary musical Ensembles: Jazz Band, Wind Ensemble, Symphonic Band, and Concert Band; in order of Highest to lowest performing; and they consistently score a Superior Rating at Assessment.